Chapter 1: A New House to Call Home.

 I chuckled and patted my friend on the shoulder.
 “Good one.”

 Riley caught up with them and turned to Tyson.
-“You think you’re so funny, don’t ya?”
+“You think you’re so funny, don’t you?”

-Tyson lunged forward and growled causing Riley to flinch and stumble into a tower of paper towels.
+Tyson lunged forward and growled, causing Riley to flinch and stumble into a tower of paper towels.
 “Stay down, bitch.”
-He followed Maisie as she continued to throw groceries into the trolley.
+He then followed Maisie as she continued to throw groceries into the trolley.